How to Wash HTV Shirts So They Never Peel or Fade: The Complete Guide

 • Use a wide‑shoulder hanger or a flat drying rack.
 This prevents the fabric from stretching or creasing in ways that could distort the design.

-HTV doesn’t require much maintenance once it’s on, but a few small habits can keep your designs looking sharp:
+HTV doesn't require much maintenance once it's on, but a few small habits can keep your designs looking sharp for years.

 • Minimize friction.
 Backpack straps, rough chair backs, and even seat belts can wear down the edges of your design over time.
 If you notice the corners of a design lifting, it's often from daily rubbing, not washing.